rzimmerdev/pdi/README.md

 Run the preprocess.py script methods to preprocess and analyze images in the `data` folder.

+# Conclusions
+The "Otsu Thresholding" method seems to fit well for the means of this project.
+The streets in the images are still too evident, though.
+The next goal is to find a way to mask out those elements from the thresholding mask, so that they are not recognized as constructions in the end of the program.

 // TODO:
 View the segmentation classes available in the edisciplinas page, and implement a crude approach to a semantic classification task.
 Evaluate if the obtained results correspond to a an acceptable precision rate, and decide if segmentation using a UNet or a CNN is necessary.